AMIS – 阿美族

 Island of Taiwan & Penghu, Kinmen and Matsu Islands.

-Also shown are: Green Island (Lu Dao) & Orchid Island (Lan Yu).
+Green Island (Lu Dao) & Orchid Island (Lan Yu).

 Administrative Divisions of Taiwan